williamhoos/testrepo/docs/source/sign_utilities.rst

 Shared utililities
 ==================

-The sign-up and sign-in processes share 3 utility functions to toggle on/off a remember user function, and to recover lost credentials.
+As indicated by the :ref:`Sign-up or sign-in` workflow description, the sign-up and sign-in processes share 3 utility functions to toggle on/off a remember user function and recover lost credentials.
 Workflows for these functions are described below:

 .. _Remember me toggle